diy-ai-labs/Genie-VoiceGPT/README.md

-# Genie-VoiceGPT
+# Genie-VoiceGPT with OpenAI API
-Voice enabled interactive GPT for kids
+Setup this voice enabled interactive GPT for kids using OpenAI API key

 ## Pre-requisites